LSIND/map-of-Ancient-Egypt/README.md

 ![Map of Ancient Egypt](https://www.dropbox.com/s/cvhbuugrkstto3b/map-of-ancient-egypt.png?raw=1)

 <p align="justify">I wished to recreate this kind of map using Python and OpenStreetMap but the problem I faced was the absolute absence of some dataset or even list with coordinates of egyptian pyramids.
 So I took different historical sources, Google Maps, wikipedia (in English, French, Deutsch, Russian) and combined the information in one dataset of known pyramids as an .csv file (<a href="https://www.kaggle.com/lsind18/egyptianpyramids">on Kaggle</a> or <a href="https://github.com/LSIND/map-of-Ancient-Egypt/blob/master/pyramids.csv">on GitHub</a>).
-If you know more information or find some nonconformity - let me know! <b>Such important part of mankind history shouldn't be forgotten.</b></p>
+If you have more information or find some nonconformity - let me know! <b>Such important part of mankind history shouldn't be forgotten.</b></p>

 ### &#x1F53A; Short (historical mostly) overview of this work.